 Parenting a child with Cri Du Chat syndrome

-My parents captured my childhood in one simple phrase in my baby book: “It appears that at eighteen months Leah will be a chatterbox.”
+My parents captured my childhood in one simple phrase in my baby book: “It appears that at eighteen months, Leah will be a chatterbox.”
 This was clearly a genetic trait.
 Jordan, by age four, introduced us to the beauty of having the same conversation about thirty-two times a day.
-Partially this was because of her rare condition, she was a child with Cri Du Chat syndrome.
-Partially, because she was my kid.
+Partially this was because of her rare genetic condition; she was a child with Cri Du Chat syndrome.
+Partially because she was my kid.

 This first conversation was only about the pop singer Ariana Grande.
 She was never supposed to speak, so we would take any topic we could get from her.
 Even popstars.

 “Jordan would you like chicken soup or pizza for dinner?”

 Some might say – because she was a child with cri du chat syndrome – she was obsessed.
 Others would say she was just a child.
 She wanted her ponytail to match Ariana’s and desperately needed to learn her dance moves – despite how provocative they were.
 Our closest families and friends would send her magazine clippings, YouTube videos, and even a full book about Ariana Grande’s life.
 The boys even said “R-Grande” as one of their earlier words.
 Totally typical, momma, dadda, dog, famous pop singer with a trademark ponytail.

 When Disney’s Descendants came on the scene, Jordan soon forgot the days of “fabric free” dance videos, as they say on my favorite Texas billboard, and moved onto Mal and Evie, the children of famous villains.
 She learned the entire plot, backstory, character history of the show.
 This made for some awkward grocery store interactions when one time she would shout, “Evil Queen has locked me in the car,” and I hoped the cashier realized it was merely role-play.